sapcc/kubernikus/README.md

 Kubernikus is "Kubernetes as a Service" for Openstack.

 It allows to easily manage Kubernetes clusters that are natively integrated with Openstack.
-The architecture is designed to be facilitate the operation as a managed service.
+The architecture is designed to facilitate the operation as a managed service.

 ----